You know how we sometimes get heartbroken over closed doors and how it feels like it’s the end of the world when God answers us with a “NO”?

 We made it to Wollongong, spent a beautiful day, pretty much lived the Australian dream—munching on fish and chips while basking on a glorious day, sand on my feet, the Pacific Ocean breeze on my skin.

 But going back to Sydney, we missed a turn, so we ended up driving around in circles for more than 2 hours finding our way home.
 Amazingly enough, it was the “NO ENTRY” signs that brought us back on track.

 It’s simple logic.
 When there’s a “NO ENTRY” sign, you have no choice but to not take that route.
 When God closes a door, you don’t push your way through that closed door, you wait on Him to open another one.

 When God answers your questions and prayers with a resounding “NO”, you trust and acknowledge that He wants something else for you.

 Such is life.

-Four months ago God closed a door to my face, and took me out of a place that was clearly not His will for me.
+A few months ago, God closed a door to my face and took me out of a place that was clearly not His will for me.
 And now, I can’t help but heave a sigh of relief, thanking God for being more stubborn than I am, and for loving me so much that He closed all the other doors except this one which He so lovingly left open for me.